projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

 ACRN configuration consists of the following key components.

- - Configuration data which are saved as XML files.
+ - Configuration data saved as XML files.
  - A configuration toolset that helps users to generate and edit configuration data.
 The toolset includes:

-   - A **board inspector** which collects board-specific information on target machines.
+   - A **board inspector** that collects board-specific information on target machines.
-   - A **configuration editor** which edits configuration data via web-based UI.
+   - A **configuration editor** that lets you edit configuration data via a web-based UI.

 The following sections introduce the concepts and tools of ACRN configuration from the aspects below.